Elopement in Scotland – Glencoe

 Chapter one – The Spring at St. Mary’s Space

 That day started at a beautiful place, St. Mary’s Space, not too far from Appin town.
 A small business run by Charlotte and Jamie.
 They build up a little, charming cabin perfect for Scotland Wedding Elopement just beside the old converted chapel.
 You should check out that place if getting married or have an artistic soul.
+You really can elope in Scotland cheap and with style.
 Charlotte is a craft artist, Jamie is a musician.
 I arrived at that peaceful little gem of Scotland on the morning, scouting for the best place to have a first look.
 The morning light was already harsh.
 The walking path to the close River Ure was boggy.
 I spotted an old, big tree and small mountain well, right beside the cabin.
 I knew right away I found the perfect spot!

 I do not know what the first look is for a long time.
 What is the purpose?
 All weddings I remember from my home place were that the groom sees a partner at the ceremony.
 My home place is Scotland now, but before that was Poland.
 I had the picture in my mind as an odd ritual, a bit forced, staged mainly for the photos.
 I was so wrong.
 The wedding day is full of emotions, the anticipation is real.
 The nervousness of the couple as it is a big day!
 But the fear goes away in the arms of a loved one.
 For the couple, be close together before the ceremony helps reduce stress to the bare minimum.